aurelia-toolbelt/aurelia-toolbelt/README.md

 * run `gulp build`

-This will use the fusebox-typechecker to test if any errors is found, if errors is found it will not clean up and make new build
+This will use the fusebox-typechecker to test if any errors is found, if errors is found it will not clean up and make new build.